djtrustgod/Classic-Mac-Holy-Bible/README.md

 ## Prerequisites

-System 6.0.8 or later, Mac Plus or later, 4MB RAM, 20MB storage free (Note: For 4MB Classic Macs, it's recommended you run System 6.0.8, disable multifinder, and run minimal extensions to free as much memory as posssible, as the application needs 3MB to run)
+System 6.0.8 or later, Mac Plus or later, 4MB RAM, 20MB storage free (Note: For 4MB Classic Macs, it's recommended you run System 6.0.8, disable multifinder, and run minimal extensions to free as much memory as possible, as the application needs 3MB to run)

 ## How to Use